Best New Boiler Deals on the Market in 2023 [And What to Avoid]

 Where possible, you’ll get the best new boiler deals by paying on completion.

-Even if you’re trying to buy a new boiler and you don’t have the cash, a small loan is likely to be a better option than getting finance (even when the finance deal is 0% APR, ironically).
+Even if you’re trying to buy a new boiler and you don’t have the cash, borrowing a small loan amount is a better option than getting finance (even when the finance deal is 0% APR, ironically).

-Let’s not name any names, but there’s a good chance you’ve seen multiple national firms, the likes of British Gas, offering new combi boiler deals, scrappage discounts, and cheap boilers fitted.
-Typically, we’d expect the cost of a new boiler from a national installer to be somewhere in the region of £600-1,200 more expensive than a specialist local company.
+There’s a good chance you’ve seen multiple national firms, the likes of British Gas, offering new combi boiler deals, scrappage discounts, and cheap boilers fitted.
+Typically, we’d expect the cost of a new boiler from a national installer to be roughly £600-1,200 higher than from a specialist local company.

 Why?
 It’s like any large brand.
-National companies have huge marketing budgets that include TV ads, have hundreds or more employees, and therefore, a lot more overheads to cover on top of the typical labour costs.
+National companies like British Gas have huge marketing budgets that include TV ads, have hundreds or more employees, and therefore, a lot more overheads to cover on top of the typical labour costs.

 So, regardless of the timely deal they’re offering (£300 off when you scrap your old boiler etc), this is still likely to be one of the most costly ways to get a new boiler fitted.

-But that’s not to say you SHOULDN’T get a quote from a national installer, or even explore finance options, or consider new boiler offers from national companies.
-In fact, it’s always wise to get as many quotes as possible and do as much research as possible.
+That’s not to say you SHOULDN’T explore finance options, or consider new boiler offers from national companies.
+In fact, it’s always wise to get as many quotes as possible and do as much research as you can.

-For instance, 2 installers might be offering a complete install for £2,000 including VAT.
+For instance, 2 installers might be offering a a new combi boiler for £2,000, including boiler installation cost and VAT.

 But, do they both include upgraded heating controls, and a magnetic system filter to protect your boiler?

 There’s been an influx of installation companies acting as a credit broker and offering finance deals on new boilers.
 And, if you’ve not got the cash, it’s not always the worst idea.

-Firstly, because if you’ve got an old boiler, you could be saving up to £305 on energy bills (according to the Energy Savings Trust), not the mention expensive repair costs.
+Firstly, because if you’ve got an old boiler, you could be saving up to £840 on energy bills (according to the Energy Savings Trust), not the mention prohibitive repair costs.
 Essentially, a new boiler could actually pay for itself.

 Boiler finance deals can range from 0%, to just above 20%.
 But, it’s not all as simple as it might seem.

-It’s not just the APR percentage being offered that you need to focus your attention on.
-You REALLY need to be getting multiple itemised replacement quotes, from both those companies offering finance and those that don’t.
+It’s not just the APR percentage that you need to focus your attention on.
+You REALLY need multiple itemised replacement quotes, both from companies that offer finance and those that don’t.

-For example, a company charging £3,000 for an install most local installers charge £2,000 for, are going to have no problem offering you 0% finance.
+For example, a company charging £3,000 for an install that typically costs £2,000 won’t have problems offering you 0% finance.

-But, the better option here would be to go with the more competitive installer and get a short term loan instead.
+But, the better option here would be to go with the more competitive installer and get a short term loan with lower boiler installation costs.

 And, don’t be put off by companies offering a deal with a higher APR.
 Rather than the APR, look at the “total cost payable”, including the replacement AND the interest.

-Most new boiler deals that incorporate finance will sit in the £15-20 range. £17 per month boiler replacement deals are the most popular right now.
-And, that seems like a good buy, given that most people’s mobile phone bill is almost twice the price.
+Most boiler deals that incorporate finance will sit in the £20-30 range.
+That seems like a good buy, given that most people’s mobile phone bill is almost twice the price.

-But, like 0% boiler finance deals, you’ll want to get multiple quotes, and keep an eye on what the final price paid is.
-For instance, you might be able to get a better APR deal and a lower monthly repayment, by putting down a small deposit.
+But, like with 0% boiler finance deals, you’ll want to get multiple quotes and keep an eye on the TOTAL final price.
+For instance, you might be able to get a better APR deal and a lower monthly repayment by putting down a small deposit.

 Should You Get Boiler Finance?

 If you’re able to pass the credit checks, you should always get at least 2 quotes for boiler finance deals.

-For those in Northern Ireland, there’s the Age Concern Free Boiler Replacement Scheme.
+For those in Northern Ireland, there’s the Boiler Replacement Scheme.

 You’ll be able to receive a Grant of up to £1,000 to get a new combi boiler if you have a household income of £40,000 or less, had a boiler installed over 15 years ago.

 If you’re looking for more details, we’ve already created a detailed guide on getting free boilers for pensioners here.

-It goes without saying, if you qualify for a free boiler, with no strings attached, that’s where you should be heading.
+If you qualify for a free boiler with no strings attached, that’s where you should be heading.

-If you have the option to pay for your boiler replacement on completion of the install, that’s almost always the way to the get the cheapest deals.
+If you can pay for your boiler replacement on completion of the install, that’s usually the way to the get the cheapest new boiler deals.

 As a final note, you’ll want to do a quick background check on your installer before accepting their new boiler offers.